Greece Travel Guide

 Castle Closed

-The drive was through some pretty mountain roads and traffic was almost non-existent, something I find hard to get used to compared with British roads.
-As we neared Frangokastello, we stopped at a high viewpoint over the south coast but it was so windy we could barely open the car doors!
-When we finally arrived in the village, there was a slight disappointment that one of the main sights, Frangokastello fortress, was closed for renovation.
+The drive south from Chania was through some pretty mountain roads.
+Traffic was almost non-existent, something I find hard to get used to compared with British roads.
+As we neared Frangokastello, we stopped at a high viewpoint over the south coast, but it was so windy we could barely open the car doors!
+When we finally arrived in the village, we were disappointed to discover that one of the main sights, the Frangokastello fortress, was closed for renovation.
+We still enjoyed a stroll around for photos of the area, including the nice resort beach:

-Frangokastello beach is nice but quite exposed on windy days!
+Frangokastello Beach is nice but quite exposed on windy days!

 Hora Sfakion